adam-bauer-34/adam-bauer-34.github.io/_posts/2022-12-18-what-we-owe-macaskill.md

 To put this in perspective, _homo sapiens_ have been around for about 300,000 years, so we’ve got 700,000 years to go.
 If we maintain current levels of population, this immediately implies that the number of people that will exist in the future outnumber those in the present by ten thousand to one.
 And that’s not accounting for the possibility that we live beyond the usual 1 million years lifespan due to technological advancement or spreading out among the stars.
 If that happens, then the present-day population is even younger relative to our expected lifespan of perhaps millions of years.

 This simple population-level analysis has serious ethical implications.
-Mr. MacAskill argues that these future people — the grandchildren of your grandchildren of your grandchildren’s grandchildren— are horribly disenfranchised.
+As Mr. MacAskill lays out, these future people — the grandchildren of your grandchildren of your grandchildren’s grandchildren— are horribly disenfranchised.
 Their wellbeing obviously matters, and yet, they have no say in present-day matters, despite the present inexorably influencing their (upcoming) lives.

 Take climate change.
-If our actions today lead to a planet that is 5 &deg;C warmer (which is unlikely, but could happen if certain countries backtrack their emission reduction commitments or we hit a few climate tipping points), then people in the future would inherit a world where their wellbeing is practically predetermined to be lower than generations past.
+If our actions today lead to a planet that is 5 &deg;C warmer (which is unlikely, but could happen if certain countries backtrack their emission reduction commitments or we hit a few [climate tipping points](https://en.wikipedia.org/wiki/Tipping_points_in_the_climate_system)), then people in the future would inherit a world where their wellbeing is practically predetermined to be lower than generations past.
 And there would only be the present to blame.

-In view of this injustice, Mr. MacAskill argues that much more attention and money needs to be allocated to quantifying longterm, potentially species-threatening risks, and coming up with mitigation strategies.
-Among his chief concerns are existential risks, such as the risk of nuclear conflict; value lock-in, or the notion that a governing body could freeze moral progress in a less-than-desirable state; climate change (duh); stagnation, or a protracted halt of economic growth; and the variety of risks associated with artificial general intelligence.
+In view of this injustice, Mr. MacAskill argues that much more attention and money needs to be allocated to quantifying longterm, potentially species-threatening risks, and formulating mitigation strategies.
+Among his chief concerns are existential risks, such as nuclear conflict; value lock-in, or the notion that a governing body could freeze moral progress in a less-than-desirable state; climate change (duh); stagnation, or a protracted halt of economic growth; and the variety of risks associated with artificial general intelligence.

 A few of these risks should be self-evident.
 Nuclear war has had the capacity to end humankind as we know it since the United States bombed Hiroshima and Nagasaki ([unless you hide under a school desk](https://www.history.com/news/duck-cover-drills-cold-war-arms-race), in which case, you’ll be safe).
 The Cold War and Russia’s invasion of Ukraine and subsequent [resumption of nuclear brinkmanship](https://www.heritage.org/defense/commentary/putins-dangerous-nuclear-brinkmanship-ukraine) has only reminded us of this.
 Major climate action is already [under way in the United States](https://www.project-syndicate.org/commentary/inflation-reduction-act-global-clean-energy-race-by-gernot-wagner-2022-08) and much of the world in response to climate risk.
 Prolonged stagnation would result in a modern day [Dark Age](https://en.wikipedia.org/wiki/Dark_Ages_(historiography)).
 Suffice to say, we should do all we can to prevent these risks from materializing.

 The risks posed by [artificial general intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence) (AGI) and its potential for value lock-in, however, were surprising to me.
-Admittedly, I’m a novice when it comes to AI; before _What we owe the future_, AI was just something that gives me scary good ad recommendations while I’m playing chess [online](https://www.chess.com/home).
+Admittedly, I’m a novice when it comes to AI; before _What we owe the future_, AI was just something that gives me scary good ad recommendations while I’m [playing chess online](https://www.chess.com/home).
 But now, I see why there is so much discussion around the topic, especially AGI.
 AGI could, on one hand, spur unprecedented economic growth, while on the other could lock-in our values and, erm, kind of take over the world.
 Risky business indeed.

 So what can we do about all of this?
 Mr. MacAskill gives four suggestions that individuals can do.